 Yes, like with German music, the GMT X-Pro is not particularly original, not to say — inspired, but the beat kinda makes you wanna dance if you know what I mean.

 At this time, the Italian brand offers the new wristwatch at a recommended street price of $15,500.
 This is, of course, a matter of personal tastes matching the thickness of your wallet, but, frankly, I find the price a bit steep for a combination of a mass-produced (however good reputation it enjoys) movement with a pretty simple stainless steel body.

 See also: Breitling Colt GMT + diver

 Bvlgari Diagono Chronograph GMT X-Pro specification

 Movement: Bvlgari caliber BVL312, automatic, COSC-certified “chronometer” version of Valjoux 7750 movement with La Joux-Perret add-on GMT module, Swiss Made

 Complications: Date, chronograph, two extra time-zones

 Power reserve: 48 hours

-Case material: Stainless steel with titanium, rubber and DLC steel middle section
+Case: Stainless steel with titanium, rubber, and DLC steel middle section